brittaGrusdt/AdventOfCode23/aoc23-python/README.md

     - save the first number of each line and iterate through that list from end to beginning.
     - the extrapolated value for each line is the number from the list iterated over minus the previous extrapolated value (starting with 0)
     - logic around extrapolation is the same as for task1

+### Day 11
+* Task1:
+    - to compute the distance, count the number of columns and rows in between each  pair of galaxies
+    - thus save universe with a list of galaxies, each of which has attributes *id*, *row* and *col*

+* Task2: